 For information about the Cemeteries and Burials Database, contact:

 Grant funds are now for municipal, private, and local cemeteries.
 These grants help cemeteries digitize their sexton records and make them available online.
 Using these grants, cemeteries can create a database and map of their cemetery and burials.
 The data will be available online on the Utah Cemeteries and Burials Database.
 This database is one of the state’s most popular online services, receiving 100,000+ hits per month.
-See our grants page or call Amy Oliver at 801-245-7247 for more information.
+See our grants page or call Amy Barry at 801-245-7247 for more information.

 Cemeteries my export to the Utah Burials Database all or part of their records, including updates (usually new burials since the last update).